taogen-docs/resources-of-learning/#cs-foundations.md

 Parallel Computer Architecture

-- Parallel Computer Architecture: A Hardware/Software Approach by David Culler
+- **The Art of Multiprocessor Programming** by Maurice Herlihy, Nir Shavit [4.01, 228]
-- Fundamentals of Parallel Multicore Architecture by Yan Solihin
+- A Primer On Memory Consistency And Cache Coherence by Daniel J. Sorin, Mark D. Hill, David A. Wood [4.43, 14]
-- A Primer On Memory Consistency And Cache Coherence by Daniel J. Sorin, Mark D. Hill, David A. Wood
+- Fundamentals of Parallel Multicore Architecture by Yan Solihin [4.75, 4]
-- The Art of Multiprocessor Programming by Maurice Herlihy, Nir Shavit
+- Parallel Computer Architecture: A Hardware/Software Approach by David Culler [3.65, 26]

 Parallel  Programming

-- An Introduction to Parallel Programming by Peter Pacheco
+- **Seven Concurrency Models in Seven Weeks: When Threads Unravel** by Paul Butcher [3.81, 339]
-- Programming Massively Parallel Processors: A Hands-On Approach by David B. Kirk
+- **Programming Massively Parallel Processors: A Hands-On Approach** by David B. Kirk [3.86, 94]
-- Is Parallel Programming Hard, And, If So, What Can You Do About It? by Paul E. McKenney
+- **Programming with Posix Threads** by David R. Butenhof [4.33, 60]
-- Seven Concurrency Models in Seven Weeks: When Threads Unravel by Paul Butcher
+- An Introduction to Parallel Programming by Peter Pacheco [3.87, 60]
-- Structured Parallel Programming: Patterns for Efficient Computation by Michael McCool
+- Introduction to High Performance Computing for Scientists and Engineers by Georg Hager, Gerhard Wellein [4.11, 28]
-- Introduction to High Performance Computing for Scientists and Engineers by Georg Hager, Gerhard Wellein
+- Structured Parallel Programming: Patterns for Efficient Computation by Michael McCool [4.12, 24]
-- Programming with Posix Threads by David R. Butenhof
+- Is Parallel Programming Hard, And, If So, What Can You Do About It? by Paul E. McKenney [4.17, 17]
 - Parallel and High Performance Computing (2021) by Robert Robey, Yuliana Zamora

 <br>